The Jujutsu System of Junji Saito Sensei

-Yoshitsune Waza was the original curriculum, which was created by my teacher Mike DePasquale Sr.’s teacher Junji Saito Sensei (Shihan Menkyo Kaiden Sandaikichu) of the Hakko Ryu.
-Saito Sensei put together a school of Jujutsu where he could share his life’s work in the study and pursuit of true Jujutsu.
-His original curriculum consisted of Hakko Ryu, Sekiguchi Ryu, Sosuishitsu Ryu, Kito Ryu, Jigen Ryu, Kodokan Judo, Nihon Goshindo Kenpo, plus his own family’s style of Hepi Ryu Bojutsu.
-It is in honor of Junji Saito Sensei and my teacher that I have decided to introduce these pages on Jujutsu.
-It is my deep sincere wish that through your own hard training you can come to appreciate and respect the true forms and correct spirit of traditional Jujutsu Ryu.
+Yoshitsune Waza is the public curriculum created by my teacher Mike DePasquale Sr. together with his main teacher Junji Saito Sensei (Shihan Menkyo Kaiden Sandaikichu) of the Hakko Ryu.
+Saito Sensei put together a system of Jujutsu where he could share his life’s work in the study and pursuit of true Jujutsu.
+Together with his student Mike Depasquale Sr., they put together a system of self-defense for the public curriculum of their Dojo by combining the techniques from the following schools: Hakko-ryu, Sekiguchi-ryu, Sosuishi-ryu, Kito-ryu, Jigen-ryu, Kodokan Judo, Nihon Goshindo Kenpo, plus Saito Sensei’s family’s style of Hepi-ryu Bojutsu.
+It is my deep sincere wish that through your own hard training you can come to appreciate and respect the true forms and correct spirit of traditional Jujutsu training.